Usuim/Usuim/README.md

 ```
 This command automatically downloads and applies the update

-##### If TreeSitter does not install the syntax, open neovim and enter the following command
+##### If TreeSitter doesn't install the syntax, open neovim and enter the following command
 ```
 :TSInstall all
 ```